astronomer/docs/software/manage-airflow-versions.md

 ### Version upgrade considerations

-This is where you'll find the upgrade considerations for specific Astro Runtime versions.
-This includes breaking changes, database migrations, and other considerations.
+Each specific Astro Runtime versions has upgrade considerations that you need to be aware of and account for when you upgrade.
+These include breaking changes, database migrations, and other considerations.

 :::info